 - swallowing a harmful substance that causes damage to the airway

-- bronchitis (inflammation of the airways leading to the lungs)
+- bronchitis, an inflammation of the airways leading to the lungs

-- tonsillitis (inflammation of the lymph nodes at the back of the mouth and top of the throat by viruses or bacteria)
+- tonsillitis, an inflammation of the lymph nodes at the back of the mouth and top of the throat by viruses or bacteria

-- epiglottitis (inflammation the tissue covering the windpipe caused by the H. influenza bacterium)
+- epiglottitis, an inflammation of the tissue covering the windpipe caused by the H. influenza bacterium

-- tumors (less common) or abscesses (a collection of pus or fluid)
+- abscesses, a collection of pus or fluid

-- Subglottic stenosis, in which the voice box is too narrow.
-Many children outgrow this condition, though surgery may be necessary in severe cases.
+- subglottic stenosis, which occurs when the voice box is too narrow; many children outgrow this condition, though surgery may be necessary in severe cases

-- Subglottic hemangioma, in which a mass of blood vessels forms and obstructs the airway.
-This condition may require surgery and is very rare.
+- subglottic hemangioma, which occurs when a mass of blood vessels forms and obstructs the airway; this condition is rare and may require surgery

-- Vascular rings, in which the windpipe is compressed by an outer artery or vein.
-Surgery may be required to release the compression.
+- vascular rings, which occur when an outer artery or vein compresses the windpipe; surgery may release the compression.